ahilwers/form-service/README.md

 # Form Service

-A simple and secure form submission service built with Go and Gin.
+A simple and secure form submission service built with Go.
 This service allows you to collect form submissions from your websites and store them in MongoDB.

 ## Features